najibchy/cshell/README.md

  help | List the functions | `> help <function_name>` |
  exit | Exit the shell | `> exit` |

+## Note
-## This is an initial and preview of phase of the shell
+ This is an initial and preview of phase of the shell